 In today's world with everyone - governments, advertising companies, ISPs - spying on ordinary Internet users, it is a very good idea to get a reliable VPN, especially for people living in Five Eyes countries (the US, the UK, Canada, Australia, and New Zealand) and repressive regimes where the governments have decided that their citizens should have no right to basic privacy even though it is a human right and guaranteed by the Fourth Amendment to the United States Constitution.

 Let's get one thing out of the way first, it's not a good idea to use a free VPN.
 The reason they are free is usually because they log everything and sell it to advertisers, and why wouldn't they?
 It's easy money and hosting VPN servers is not free.
-Adware, stealing bandwidth, stealing money or Bitcoin, hijacking accounts and ransomware are some other risks with free VPNs that paid VPNs usually stay clear of.
+Adware, stealing bandwidth, stealing money or Bitcoin/other cryptocurrencies, hijacking accounts and ransomware are some other risks with free VPNs that paid VPNs usually stay clear of.

 The one exception I've found to the "don't use a free VPN" rule is ProtonVPN, which I will go into more detail about below.
 However, when it comes to the free "unlimited" VPNs that you find on app stores and as browser extensions, rather than using them you might as well not be using a VPN at all.
 In general, if you want a VPN with real privacy and security, you're going to have to pay for it.
 If you're not paying for it, you're the product.